vi-kon/laravel-auth/README.md

 ### auth.home

-Redirect user to "home" route if in User model home is not null and user is logged in.
+Redirect user to named "home" route if in User model home is not null and user is logged in.

 #### Usage